plebhash/sv2-services/examples/mining-server/README.md

 # Mining Server Example

-This example demonstrates some basic patterns for using `tower-stratum` to build a Sv2 Server Service, with focus on the Mining Protocol.
+This example demonstrates some basic patterns for using `sv2-services` to build a Sv2 Server Service, with focus on the Mining Protocol.

 It listens for clients trying to open Standard Channels (via `OpenStandardMiningChannel`), and simply responds with a `OpenStandardMiningChannel.Success`.